Skip to main contentSkip to article

 Frequently asked questions

-• Is "Newton" the same as "Newton Town Centre"?
+• Is Newton the same as Newton Town Centre?

-Most central and west Newton addresses feed Princess Margaret Secondary (12870 72 Avenue, SD 36) for grades 9–12, with portions of the southwestern band edging into L.A.
+Most central and west Newton addresses feed Princess Margaret Secondary (12870 72 Avenue, SD 36) for grades 9–12, with the southwestern band edging into L.A.
 Matheson Secondary (9484 122 Street).
 Common elementary feeders include K.B.
-Woodward Elementary (7077 122A Street) for the western band, M.B.
-Sanford Elementary (13280 79 Avenue) for the northern band near Bear Creek Park, Frost Road Elementary (12866 70A Avenue) for the central King George + 70 Avenue zone, and Bear Creek Elementary (13780 88 Avenue, adjacent in Surrey City Centre) for some of the northern blocks.
-SD 36 publishes the live attendance-area maps and reviews boundaries periodically — verify the current catchment for the specific address before placing an offer, particularly if the school is a load-bearing reason for the purchase.
+Woodward, M.B.
+Sanford, Frost Road, and Bear Creek Elementary depending on the specific block.
+SD 36 reviews boundaries periodically — verify the live catchment for the address.

-• Is Newton on the SkyTrain?
+• Is Newton on the SkyTrain network?

 • What is the R6 RapidBus and when does it open?